-TL;DR: Many “startup lawyers” develop their practices by working for VCs, and then using those connections to become company counsel.
+TL;DR: Many “startup lawyers” develop their practices by working for VCs, and then using those connections to become counsel of those VC’s portfolio companies.
 In some cases, the VCs themselves insist that their portfolio Co use the VC’s lawyers.
 Those “captive” lawyers are, due to their conflict of interest and dependence on institutional investors, incapable of representing the company and common stock objectively; and entrepreneurs often get hurt as a result.
 The market needs to stop tolerating this unacceptable mechanism of control.

 Background Reading: Why Founders Don’t Trust Startup Lawyers